Download PDF checklist shown in the picture here: Check List of What To Bring to The Hospital

 Toiletries and favorite personal items

 Any special items that help you feel refreshed and pretty such as your favorite scented lotion or your favorite lip-gloss.
 Hair ties or headbands are a good idea (I suggest to have your hair up and out of your face while pushing in labor, no one likes sweaty hair on their face).
-The usual items such as deodorant, tooth paste, and tooth brushes (please don’t forget these!)
+The usual items such as deodorant, tooth paste, and tooth brushes.
+Your hospital may be able to give you some of the necessary toiletries items but they are usually nothing fancy (check with your hospital).

 If you have ever been in the hospital before you may know the gowns can be show stopping as they have an easy access to the backside.
 If you would like some extra coverage a robe is a great and cozy idea.
 I wouldn’t bring an expensive robe as you risk getting some blood on it.
 You may also choose to labor in your own clothes if your hospital allows.